cortex-js/cortexjs.io/src/docs/mathfield-playground.md

   ));
 </script>

-# Demo
+# MathLive Demo

-Experiment with the options available to setup and customize a mathfield with the Playground below.
-Edit the HTML and JavaScript section for the interactive result to update right away.
+In the demo below, a mathfield and a LaTeX textfield reflect their content.
+The MathJSON representation of the expression is also dispalyed in the console.

+The HTML and JavaScript playgrounds below are interactive.

+Modify the code to experiment with the options available.

+{% readmore "/compute-engine/demo/" %}
+Try a demo of the **Compute Engine**.
+{% endreadmore %}

 <!-- htmlmin:ignore -->
 <code-playground layout="stack">